How to Burn Multiple Movies on One DVD with a Menu at Once

 Click

-under one of the video thumbnails to bring up the inbuilt video editor, from which you can edit and retouch multiple videos, such as tweaking brightness, and contrast.
+under one of the video thumbnails to bring up the inbuilt video editor, from which you can edit and retouch multiple videos, such as tweaking effects and adding subtitles.

 Step 4.
 Add a DVD menu.

-If none of them satisfy your needs, import a downloaded or your own image as background.
+If none of them satisfy your needs, import your local image as background, button, or frame.

 Step 5.
 Burn multiple videos to DVD.